 - Stuff inside a baked potato

-- Put on top of Vegan Guilt-Free Potato Nachos A Game Day Treat!
+- Put on top of vegan nachos

-- On top of Southwest Tofu Scramble
+- On top of southwest tofu scramble

 Without a doubt, cowboy caviar is versatile for a lot of different recipes!